What is the School Site Council?

 What is the difference between the school site council and the PTO?

 The Site Council works to develop, review, and evaluate the school’s various programs and determines how best to allocate the limited Local Control Funding Formula money our school receives from the district.
 Our PTO provides enrichment opportunities to every student on campus by raising money to fully fund a robust arts program, support a school garden and garden program, provide classroom supplies, ensure students can participate in field trips, support campus beautification, assist with extracurricular academic programs like robotics, and many other programs.

 How much time does it take to be a site council member?

-Typically, site council members allocate approximately 2 hours per month to attend the monthly meeting.
-In between the monthly meetings, communications between site council members are typically through emails.
-At certain times of the year, you may be asked to chair or be involved in a subcommittee which may meet an additional 1-2 hours/month.
+Typically, members allocate approximately 2 hours per month to attend the monthly meeting.
+In between the monthly meetings, communications between Site Council members are typically through emails.
+At certain times of the year, members may be asked to chair or be involved in a subcommittee which may meet an additional 1-2 hours/month.